aliabdelnaby/Docdoc/README.md

 # Docdoc
-Dodoc is an application for telemedicine by booking appointments online or offline at the clinic location
+Dodoc is a telemedicine application by booking appointments online or at the clinic site